offsoc/onionplan/docs/1 - Proposals/Usability/Discovery/Address-Translation.md

 Some of the current proposals are non-transparent (Onion-Location, Sauteed Onions), while others are transparent (Alt-Svc).
 It's mostly an UX decision here which does not impact in the core idea of each proposal.

+For the transparent address translation, it's important to consider @richard's remark about having a way to signal to the application that the connection is encrypted e2e (for websites that are HTTP on an onion service vs HTTP clearnet websites).
+Browser cares about this to warn users about mixed-mode content, whether the page is "secure" etc.

 ## Overview